Wonderschool Now Enables Parents and Educators to Create "Learning Pods" for Kids Using their Own School's Curriculum

 - Rachel Weiss, who most recently taught in a preschool, started a microschool that is a forest, outdoor school to serve children grades Pre-K to 1st grade.

 - Jeremiah Cota, a tribal member on the San Carlos reservation in Arizona launched his microschool using borrowed church space.
-More than 20 students now attend the school, which utilizes just two classrooms, and receive funding through the Arizona Department of Education.
+More than 20 students now attend the school, which utilizes two classrooms, and receives funding through the Arizona Department of Education.

-"It's not sustainable to expect parents to balance work, childcare, and managing their children's education everyday.
-It's not easy to identify and connect with other parents grappling with similar challenges," says [parent customer.]
-"We need relief, and Wonderschool removes much of the logistical challenge, and burden of building a microschool from the ground up."
+"It's not sustainable to expect parents to balance work, childcare, and managing their children's education every day.
+It's not easy to identify and connect with other parents grappling with similar challenges," says Tracey McEntyre.
+"We need relief, and Wonderschool removes much of the logistical challenge and burden of building a microschool from the ground up."

 About Wonderschool